CN3ves/DataScienceNotes/pages/python.md

 # Invoke function
 print(greet('fr'), 'person!')

+# Zero parameter function
+def hello():
+  print('Hello!')
 ```

-The **function parameters** are defined during the call definition.
-These parameters are just placeholders for the values passed to the function during the invocation and are not real variables, as they do not have an associated piece of memory.
-These parameters used in the fucntiondefinition will take up (point to) the value sof the **arguments** that are passed during the function call.
-Arguments are the function inputs, and allow for different function results, while parameters are the *alias* for the arguments used in the function definition.
+The **function parameters** are defined during the call definition and the function will expect them to be passed inside to the main body of the function when the function is called.
+However, these parameters are just placeholders for the values passed to the function during the invocation and are not real variables, as they do not have an associated piece of memory.
+These parameters used in the fucntion definition will take up (point to) the values of the **arguments** that are passed during the function call.
+Arguments are the function inputs (the values that is passed into the function) , and allow for different function results, while parameters are the *alias* for the arguments used in the function definition.
+So, , an argument is a value that gets passed to the function and assigned to a corresponding parameter, which is used inside the function.

 In terms of program flow, when a function is called in Python, it pauses the execution, runs (jumps back to) the previous coded stored as a function and then continues from where the function was called.
 In addition, more than one parameter used in the functon definition, and the number of arguments on the function call need to match the number and order of these parameters (unless they are optional or named).